Follow the Signals

 In our last issue, elevator owner Mike was reassuring his son Jason that even in severe drought years such as 2012 there are ways to make money.
 Mike reminded Jason to “remember Granddad’s words: Don’t panic; learn to respect market signals.”

-The first half of the soybean crop year will show heavy disappearance, followed by a steep decline.
-Soymeal users already find it nearly impossible to purchase meal past winter from some sellers, and only at extraordinarily high basis from others.
+The first-half of the soybean crop year will show heavy disappearance, followed by a steep decline.
+Soymeal users already find it nearly impossible to purchase meal past winter from some sellers, for example, and only at extraordinarily high basis from others.

-Soybean exports will fall 305M bushels to a seven-year low 1.1B bushels, yet export sales were already a record high 762M bushels by early September — mostly for shipment by late winter.
-This could mean near record-high weekly soybean exports until South America’s harvest begins about halfway through the U.S. crop year.
-By then U.S. exportable inventories could be nearly depleted anyway.
+Soybean exports will fall 305M bushels to a 7-year low 1.1B bushels, yet export sales were already a record high 762M bushels by early September – mostly for shipment by late winter.
+This could mean near record-high weekly soybean exports until South America’s harvest begins about half-way through the US crop year.
+By then US exportable inventories could be nearly depleted anyway.

 Regional dislocations will be pronounced at times due to the varied impact of the drought.
 The Midsouth and Delta states are already struggling with space; corn basis plummeted to -100 Dec in September on the combination of low water on the Mississippi, slow corn exports, and the usual reluctance of exporters to fill vessels using only new-crop southern corn.
 At the same time, northern ethanol plants were bidding record premiums and finding little for sale.

 Iowa’s entire soybean production is the lowest in a decade and less than Iowa typically crushes each year.
-Yet Arkansas, Louisiana and Mississippi will each harvest record soybean production, and Arkansas is wrapping up a record corn harvest, with Louisiana and Mississippi at their second largest corn crops ever.
-Iowa’s corn crop is 400M bushels short of typical disappearance, but Minnesota’s corn crop is slightly above usage of recent years.
-These anomalies mean sellers need to watch markets outside their usual territory to find the best deals.
+Illinois production is the lowest since 1984.
+Yet Arkansas, Louisiana and Mississippi will each harvest record soybean production, and Arkansas is wrapping up a record corn harvest, with Louisiana and Mississippi at their 2nd largest corn crops ever.
+Indiana’s corn crop is around 600M bushels, yet disappearance typically runs 900M+.
+Iowa’s corn crop is 400M bushels short of typical disappearance but Minnesota’s corn crop is slightly above usage of recent years.
+These and other anomalies mean sellers need to watch markets outside their usual territory to find the best deals.

-Conversely, when nearby local supply or movement is not sufficient, basis will rise to draw out hedged inventory and then DP inventory, from local elevators.
+Conversely, when nearby local supply or movement is not sufficient, basis will rise to draw out hedged inventory and then DP inventory, from local elevators, or to attract bushels from farther away.
 Deferred basis will tend to remain weaker in these cases, to discourage holding.